Solid-state battery technology, SSD battery swap image

 Toyota

-Toyota has been a pioneer in solid-state battery research and aims to commercialize the technology by the mid-2020s.
-The company is focusing on developing solid-state batteries for use in their next-generation electric vehicles.
-Toyota's solid-state battery prototypes have shown promising results in terms of energy density and safety.
+Toyota has been a pioneer in solid-state battery research and aims to put the technology into production cars in the second half of the 2020s.
+The Toyota solid-state battery program is one of the most ambitious in the industry, focusing on next-generation electric vehicles with significantly improved range and safety.
+Toyota's prototypes have already shown promising results in terms of energy density.

 QuantumScape